Paradigm Counseling...a psychospiritual approach

 When that happens our assumptions, what we have always taken for granted about "how things are," suddenly and sometimes quite dramatically, fall apart.

-Recovery from this type of pain, if and when recovery does occur, involves witnessing the cataclysmic dismantling of our belief system, and the conscious, challenging, rebuilding of another one, hopefully a more generous, kind and accurate accounting of "how things are," now.
+involves witnessing the cataclysmic dismantling of our belief system, and the conscious, challenging, rebuilding of another one, hopefully a more generous, kind and accurate accounting of "how things are," now.

 That said, and keeping in mind that spiritual belief systems account for how we make sense of who and what we are, here's the point: our belief systems (paradigms) determine how we feel about and relate to ourselves and to other beings.
 Our paradigms answer the "big philosophical questions" whether we've ever consciously thought about them or not.
 Our paradigms define and enact our relationships in the world.